Joseph Veverka: Career

 Veverka has been a faculty member at Cornell University since 1970.
-He was chair of the Department of Astronomy at the University from 1999 - 2007.
+He was chair of the Department of Astronomy at the university from 1999 - 2007.

-NASA advisor

-Veverka continues to serve on numerous NASA committees.

-National Academy of Sciences

-He has served several times on the National Academy of Sciences Committee for Planetary Exploration (COMPLEX), serving as chair from 2007 - 2010.
+He has served several times on the National Academy of Sciences Committee for Planetary Exploration (COMPLEX), serving as chair in 2007-2010.
 He is a member of the Space Studies Board and current Chair of the Primitive Bodies Panel of the Decadal Studies for Planetary Exploration.

+Personal life

+Veverka is married to astronomer Ann Harch.
+He is a fan of opera; his favorite are operas by Vincenzo Bellini.
+His other hobby is cooking.

 Awards and honors

 Veverka has been awarded the 2011 Whipple Award and the 2013 Gerard P. Kuiper Prize for his contributions to planetary science.
 He is the recipient of the 2001 National Air and Space Museum Trophy for leadership during the NEAR mission and in 1979 he was awarded the NASA medal for Exceptional Scientific Achievement for his investigations of Mars's moons Phobos and Deimos.